Skip to main content

 Why does Vendo use an identified-only approach?

-Previous versions tracked anonymous visitors using Shopify’s session cookie as an identifier.
-This created duplicate OneSignal users that could never be properly merged, leading to inflated user counts and fragmented data.
+Tracking anonymous visitors creates duplicate OneSignal users that can never be properly merged, leading to inflated user counts and fragmented data.
 The identified-only approach ensures every OneSignal user is real and actionable.

 Keys & IDs